Better Man (Pearl Jam song)

 "Better Man" is a song by the American rock band Pearl Jam.
 It is the eleventh track on the band's third studio album, Vitalogy (1994).
 The song was written by vocalist Eddie Vedder.
-Despite the lack of a commercial single release, "Better Man" reached the top of the Billboard Album Rock Tracks chart and spent a total of eight weeks at number one.
+Despite the lack of a commercial single release, "Better Man" topped the US Billboard Album Rock Tracks chart, spending eight weeks at number one.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 The song was written by vocalist Eddie Vedder when he was in high school.
 He said, "I wrote 'Better Man' before I could drink—legally—on a four-track in my old apartment."
 In another interview, Vedder stated, "Sometimes I think of how far I've come from the teenager sitting on the bed in San Diego writing 'Better Man' and wondering if anyone would ever even hear it."

 He first performed it with a San Diego, California–based group called Bad Radio, with slightly faster tempo but altogether quite similar to the Vitalogy rendition.
 Vedder later recorded it with Pearl Jam, although his bandmates were initially reluctant to record it and had initially rejected it from Vs. because it had a more mainstream, pop-oriented sound than their usual material.

 Producer Brendan O'Brien said of the song: There's a great song we recorded for Vs., "Better Man," which ended up on Vitalogy.
 One of the first rehearsals we did they played it and I said "Man, that song's a hit."
 Eddie just went "uhhh".
 I immediately knew I'd just said the wrong thing.
 We cut it once for Vs., he wanted to give it away to this Greenpeace benefit record, the idea was that the band was going to play and some other singer was going to sing it.
 I remember saying to the engineer, Nick [DiDia], "This is one of their best songs and they're going to give it away!
 Can't happen!"
 And we went to record it and I'm not going to say we didn't try very hard, but it didn't end up sounding very good.
 I may have even sabotaged that version but I won't admit to that.
 It took us to the next record, recording it two more times, before he became comfortable with it because it was such a blatantly great pop song.

 The version of the song released on Vitalogy consisted of several different recordings.
-The introduction was originally recorded for another song, while the majority of the tracks were recorded during three different live performances of the song while the band was on tour in Atlanta and overdubbed with studio recordings.
+The introduction was originally recorded for another song, while the majority of the track were recorded during the live performance of the song on April 3, 1994, at The Fox Theatre (Atlanta) and overdubbed with studio recordings.